soumitha18/soumitha18/README.md

 <img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/20190626123927/untitlsssssed.png">

 ## About me
-- 😄 I am Soumitha Bhaskara, currently employed as a Software Development Engineer at LegalZoom.
+- 😄 I am Soumitha Bhaskara, currently employed as a Software Development Engineer at Appfire.
 - 💼 Passionate Full Stack Developer leveraging expertise in driving innovative programming solutions.
 Enthusiastic about adopting new tools and technologies for challenging opportunities.
 - 😇 Volunteer & Mentor at <a href="https://www.facebook.com/jtdfoundation/">Joining The Dots</a>, providing guidance and support to aspiring software developers through the JTBB program.
 - 😉 See me <a href="https://soumitha18.github.io/">here</a>